Easy snow ice cream is such a fun recipe for cold winter months, and you only need four ingredients: evaporated milk, sugar, vanilla, and fresh snow!

 What is snow ice cream made of?

 I love how simple snow ice cream is!
 It’s made using only four ingredients: evaporated milk, sugar, vanilla, and snow!
+Evaporated milk will make it nice and creamy, while sugar sweetens it and vanilla gives it that nutty vanilla bean flavor you love in vanilla ice cream.
 Most of us have these ingredients already, so when you are snowed in you can still make a treat without having to go to the store.

 How much snow do you need for snow ice cream?